-ELEVATIONS ABOVE 2000 FT REQUIRE THAT THE FURNACE INPUT RATING BE ADJUSTED AND THAT THE SIZE OF THE BURNER ORIFICES BE RECALCULATED BASED ON ELEVATION AND GAS HEATING VALUE.
+ELEVATIONS ABOVE 2000 FT REQUIRE THAT THE FURNACE INPUT RATING BE ADJUSTED AND THAT THE SIZE OF THE BURNER ORIFICES BE RE-CALCULATED BASED ON ELEVATION AND GAS HEATING VALUE.
 THE BURNER ORIFICES MAY (OR MAY NOT) NEED TO BE CHANGED.
-SEE THE SECTION TITLED "HIGH ALTITUDE INSTALLATIONS" OF THIS BOOK FOR INSTRUCTIONS.
+SEE THÉ SECTION TITLED "HIGH ALTITUDE INSTALLATIONS" OF THIS BOOK FOR INSTRUCTIONS.

 Supply Gas Pressure Measurement.
 A line pressure tap is on the input side of the gas valve.
-See Figure 27.
+See Figure 40.

-- With gas shut off to the furnace at the manual gas stop outside the unit, remove the input pressure tap plug. - 2.
-Connect a U-Tube manometer to the pressure tap. - Turn on the gas supply and operate the furnace and all other gas-fired units on the same gas line as the furnace. - 4.
-Note or adjust the line gas pressure to give: - A. 5" 10.5" w.c. for natural gas. - B. 11" 13" w.c. for LP gas. - Shut off the gas at the manual gas stop and remove the U-Tube manometer. - Replace the pressure tap plug before turning on the gas.
-Turn on gas and check for leaks.
+- 1. With gas shut off to the furnace at the manual gas valve outside the unit, remove the input pressure tap plug. - 2.
+Connect a U-Tube manometer to the pressure tap. - 3.
+Turn on the gas supply and operate the furnace and all other gas-fired units on the same gas line as the furnace. - 4.
+Note or adjust the line gas pressure to give: - A. 5" 10.5" w.c. for natural gas.
+B. 11" - 13" w.c. for LP gas. - 5.
+Shut off the gas at the manual gas valve and remove the Ŭ-Tube manometer.

 If the supply gas line pressure is above these ranges, install an in-line gas regulator to the furnace for natural gas units.
-With LP gas, have the LP supplier reduce the line pressure at the regulator.
+With LP gas, have before turning on the gas.